MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 **Learning period**

-Learning your organization's environment requires a period of seven days during which you may expect a high volume of alerts.
+Learning your organization's environment requires a period of seven days during which you might expect a high volume of alerts.

 ### Unusual ISP for an OAuth app

 The detection identifies an OAuth app connecting to your cloud application from an ISP that is uncommon for the app.
-This may indicate that an attacker tried to use a legitimate compromised app to perform malicious activities on your cloud applications.
+This might indicate that an attacker tried to use a legitimate compromised app to perform malicious activities on your cloud applications.

 **Learning period**